 Job role and responsibilities

 What is the size of your company?
-This is useful context for understanding the needs of your persona.
+This is a useful context for understanding the needs of your persona.
 Their needs may differ depending on how many employees they have.
-For example, an Operations Manager in an SME will have very different needs to their counterpart working in a large organisation with 1000+ employees.
+For example, an Operations Manager in an SME will have very different needs from their counterpart working in a large organisation with 1000+ employees.

 What does a typical day look like?
 Ask them to describe their whole day.
 By letting them speak naturally they will describe the details that are most noteworthy to them.
 This signals to you what they consider most significant.
 Then dig deeper with further questions into areas that are important to you.

 What does it mean to be successful in your role?
 If you know what success looks like for your buyer, you can identify ways your solutions can help them to be more successful and use your content to highlight this.

 What are your career aspirations?
 What are their future career goals?
 This will enable you to demonstrate ways your solutions can help them on their route to achieving their goals.

 Understanding your buyers’ frustrations and challenges - their pain points - enables you to identify where your solution can help and create content demonstrating this.